+(xiv) 'Default' means the non-payment of debt (as defined in Insolvency and Bankruptcy Code (IBC), 2016) when whole or any part or instalment of the debt has become due and payable and is not paid by the debtor.

+(xv) 'Extended DCCO': If the original DCCO is revised, then the revised DCCO shall be termed as the Extended DCCO.

+(xvi) 'Guarantee' means a contract to perform the promise, or discharge the liability, of a third person in the contingent case of his non-performance or default, in terms of The Indian Contract Act, 1872.

+(xvii) 'Guarantor' means the party which issues the guarantee.

+(xviii) 'Income Generating Loan' means loans extended for the purpose of productive economic activities, such as farm credit, loans for business or commercial purposes, loans for creation or acquisition of productive assets etc.

+(xix) 'Infrastructure Sector' shall include the sub-sectors included in the Harmonised Master List of Infrastructure sub-sectors issued by the Department of Economic Affairs, Ministry of Finance, Government of India.

-- (xiv) Default: Refers to non-payment of debt (as defined in Insolvency and Bankruptcy Code (IBC), 2016) when whole or any part or instalment of the debt has become due and payable and is not paid by the debtor. - (xv) Eligible Collateral: Means a specific collateral security or securities against which a specific credit facility is offered. - (xvi) Extended DCCO: If the original DCCO is revised, then the revised DCCO shall be termed as the Extended DCCO. - (xvii) Guarantee: Refers to a contract to perform the promise, or discharge the liability, of a third person in the contingent case of his non-performance or default, in terms of The Indian Contract Act, 1872. - (xviii) Guarantor: Refers to the party which issues the guarantee. - (xix) Income Generating Loan: Refers to loans extended for the purpose of productive economic activities, such as farm credit, loans for business or commercial purposes, loans for creation or acquisition of productive assets etc. - (xx) Interest During Construction (IDC): Refers to the interest accrued on debt provided by a lender and capitalised during the construction phase of the project. - (xxi) Jewellery: Refers to items that are designed to be worn as personal adornments. - (xxii) Lending Service Provider (LSP): An agent of the bank (including another bank) who carries out one or more of bank's digital lending functions, or part thereof, in customer acquisition, services incidental to underwriting and pricing, servicing, monitoring, recovery of specific loan or loan portfolio on behalf of the bank in conformity with extant outsourcing guidelines issued by the Reserve Bank.
+(xx) 'Interest During Construction' (IDC) means the interest accrued on debt provided by a lender and capitalised during the construction phase of the project.

+(xxi) 'Jewellery' means items that are designed to be worn as personal adornments.

+(xxii) 'Lending Service Provider' (LSP) means an agent of the bank (including another bank) who carries out one or more of bank's digital lending functions, or part thereof, in customer acquisition, services incidental to underwriting and pricing, servicing, monitoring, recovery of specific loan or loan portfolio on behalf of the bank in conformity with extant outsourcing guidelines issued by the Reserve Bank.